-Structures observed at Site C0012 mainly consist of bedding planes, faults, shear zones, and chaotic structures (Fig. F45).
+Structures observed at Site C0012 mainly consist of bedding planes, faults, shear zones, and chaotic structures (Fig. F15).
 Bedding planes show a large range of dipping angles from 3° to 70° but are organized in zones of low and high bedding dips.
-Bedding planes with low dips are characteristically observed in Zone I (0-15 m CSF) (Fig. F45B) and Zone III (85-145 m CSF).
-However, high dip angle beds are found in Zone II (15-85 m CSF), where they consistently strike northeast-southwest (Fig. F45C) and dip southeast, and in Zone IV (145-180 m CSF) where the distribution of strikes and dips appears scattered.
-There is an angular unconformity between Zone I low-angle bedding and Zone II high-angle bedding.
-Faults are mostly normal faults with high dip angles, striking northwest-southeast, and dipping northeast or southwest, suggesting northeast-southwest extension (Fig. F45D).
+Bedding planes with low dips are characteristically observed in Zone I (0-14 mbsf) (Fig. F15B) and Zone III (85-145 mbsf).
+However, high dip angle beds are found in Zone II (14-85 mbsf), where they consistently strike northeast-southwest (Fig. F15C) and dip southeast, and in Zone IV (145-180 mbsf), where the distribution of strikes and dips appears scattered.
+Sediment above this unconformity (between 10 and 14 mbsf) comprises disturbed intervals suggesting it has been reworked.
+Faults are mostly normal faults with high dip angles, striking northwest-southeast, and dipping northeast or southwest, suggesting northeast-southwest extension (Fig. F15D).
 Shear zones generally have high dip angles with large displacements.
-Chaotic structures are composed of disrupted beds, folds, and injections of sand or mud and observed at the bottom of Zone II and
+Chaotic structures are composed of disrupted beds, folds, and injections of sand or mud and observed at the bottom of Zones II and IV.
+Considering the location of Site C0012 on a topographic high southwest of a steep slope evocative of a slide scar, one interpretation proposed is that Zone II corresponds to a slump that was later covered by flatlying sediments, whereas Zone IV may have been affected by multiple (and older) sliding events.

-Zone IV.
-Considering the location of Site C0012 on a topographic high southwest of a steep slope evocative of a slide scar, one interpretation proposed is that Zone II corresponds to a slump that was later covered by flat-lying sediments, whereas Zone IV may have been affected by multiple (and older) sliding events.
-Paleomagnetic data suggests that the unconformity between Zone I and Zone II correlates with an age hiatus.
-Similar observations within the upper part of Unit III during Expedition 322 suggested that a slumping event associated with the remobilization of the uppermost sedimentary layers also occurred about 9.5 m.y. ago (Underwood et al., 2010).
+Paleomagnetic and biostratigraphic data suggest that the unconformity between Zone I and Zone II correlates with an age hiatus of ~2.0 m.y.
+Similar observations within the upper part of Unit III during Expedition 322 suggested that a slumping event associated with the remobilization of the uppermost sedimentary layers also occurred about 9.5 m.y. ago (Underwood et al., 2010) (Fig. F13).